This is article #5 out of 50 in The Startup Marketing Playbook.

 The Product Marketing Manager works with the product team to define messaging, outline collateral and define personas of target customers.
 They help coordinate projects between content writers, designers and other departments, typically acting as the liaison between the sales team and the marketing team.
 They also support the product team by helping with product copy in features (if you are building software).

 You’ll quickly find after operating a marketing automation system for even a few months, you are generating a lot of data.
 Within this data are metrics, trends and insights that when unlocked can drastically improve your marketing team’s performance.
-Early on, the lead and demand gen manager often handle metrics reporting.
+Early on, the Lead and Demand Gen Manager will handle metrics reporting.
 As you grow, having a data expert can be beneficial.

 Marketing Operations Manager

 A bigger team mandates more “back office” operations support.
 The Marketing Ops role involves maintaining the automation system, managing incoming lead data, configuring new marketing tools and providing overall support to the department to help it scale faster.

 Product marketing and demand generation managers each own a side of the marketing mix (story, messaging, sales enablement on one end and lead gen execution on the other).
 The design and content roles act as service providers to each side of the marketing mix.
 They are shared resources that support the product definition/messaging initiatives, plus the top-of-funnel (TOFU) and middle-of-funnel (MOFU) lead gen activities.
 Throughout, the marketing ops and data roles are supporting everyone, and the Lead provides guidance for all.